csc-training/geocomputing_course/materials/connecting.md

 - SSH clients:
    - Mac and Linux have Terminal for SSH connections.
    - In Windows:
-      - `Command Prompt` or `Powershell` are always avaialbe and can be used for basic connections.
+      - `Command Prompt` or `Powershell` are always available and can be used for basic connections.
       - Special tools like [PuTTY](https://www.putty.org/) or [MobaXterm](https://mobaxterm.mobatek.net/) provide more options, inc possibility to save settings, but need installation.
-- To avoid typing your password every time again and to make your connection more secure, you can [set up SSH-keys](https://docs.csc.fi/computing/connecting/#setting-up-ssh-keys).
+- To avoid typing your password every time and to make your connection more secure, you can [set up SSH-keys](https://docs.csc.fi/computing/connecting/ssh-keys/).
 - [CSC Docs: Connecting to CSC supercomputers](https://docs.csc.fi/computing/connecting/)
 - [LUMI Docs: Get started](https://docs.lumi-supercomputer.eu/firststeps/).